 Alzheimer’s disease and other types of dementia are becoming more prevalent.
 At the age of 65, the chance of developing dementia increases dramatically.
 Along with Alzheimer’s disease, natural memory loss is a normal part of aging.
 Fortunately, there are many things that you can do to prevent memory loss or slow it down in its tracks.
-To help you maintain your mental and physical health, we have compiled a list of ways to slow the progression of Alzheimer’s disease.
+To help you maintain your mental and physical health, we have compiled a list of 8 activities that have been shown to effectively slow the progression of dementia and Alzheimer’s.

 New data suggests that receiving an optimal amount of sleep each night may be linked to a decrease in amyloids in the brain.
-Getting close to seven or eight hours of sleep each night of the week may help prevent the spread of amyloid plaques and slow the progression of Alzheimer’s.
+Getting close to seven or eight hours of sleep each night of the week may help prevent the spread of amyloid plaques and slow Alzheimer’s progression.
 The symptoms that are displayed by individuals with a moderate to severe form of Alzheimer’s disease are caused by the formation of amyloid plaques near nerve cells.

-An effortless way to maintain the mental health of a family member that is encountering the symptoms of the early stages of Alzheimer’s disease is to encourage socialization.
+An effortless way to maintain the mental health of a family member who is encountering the symptoms of the early stages of Alzheimer’s disease is to encourage socialization.
 Keep your mind active by scheduling small parties with your friends or co-workers.
-Introduce your mother or father to new hobbies such as tennis, music, arts and crafts, interior decorating, or card names.
-Learning a new instrument such as the guitar or violin is a straightforward way to gain new mental skills and slow the progression of Alzheimer’s disease.
+If you are caring for someone with dementia, introduce your family member or parent to new hobbies such as tennis, music, arts and crafts, interior decorating, or card games.
+Learning a new instrument such as the guitar or violin is a straightforward way to gain new mental skills and slow the progression of dementia and Alzheimer’s disease.
 Consider signing your family member up for a class to learn a new instrument.

-Although more research is needed to confirm a relationship between a healthy diet and dementia, data is emerging that suggests adopting a Mediterranean diet may help slow the progression of Alzheimer’s disease.
+Although more research is needed to confirm a relationship between a healthy diet and dementia, data is emerging that suggests adopting a Mediterranean diet may help slow down dementia progression.
 A Mediterranean diet is filled with fruits, nuts, fish, vegetables, eggs, dairy, and poultry.
 In addition, new research from various studies indicates a relationship between an excess consumption of red meat and mental health.
 Decreasing the total amount of red meat you consume will help you decrease the probability of encountering cardiac arrest and other types of medical conditions that are linked to the formation of Alzheimer’s disease.

 Data from various studies displays a relationship between the consumption of wine and the advancement of Alzheimer’s disease.
 Although researchers have never found a direct linkage between wine and the probability of developing dementia, a tale suggests it may be beneficial to consume a glass of wine each day.
 To maintain your physical health, it is not recommended to drink more than 1 glass of wine during the week.